krzko/setup-telemetry/README.md

           traceparent: ${{ steps.setup-telemetry.outputs.traceparent }}
 ```

-In this workflow, the `Setup telemetry` action is used to generate and output the trace ID, job ID, job name, job span ID, and traceparent, which can then be used in subsequent steps of the workflow.
+In this workflow, the `Setup telemetry` action is used to generate and output the trace ID, job ID, job name, job span ID, and traceparent, which can then be used in subsequent steps of the workflow, such as using the [krzko/export-job-telemetry](https://github.com/krzko/export-job-telemetry) action.

 ### Contributing